MireilleBF/cucumber-demo/README.md

 https://www.jetbrains.com/help/idea/enabling-cucumber-support-in-project.html

+In the martin_fowler package, you will find Martin Fowler's example of injection by constructor and by fields.
 ## Warning
 1. Attention: if the classes defining the steps are not public, they are not accessible during execution.
 2. Don't forget to adapt **RunCucumberTest.java** classes to your needs.